What Defines a Traumatic Event?

 The Concept of Collective Trauma

-Trauma is not confined to individual experiences; it can echo across entire communities or groups.
-Collective trauma emerges in scenarios like large-scale disasters or societal upheaval, where the trauma is shared, extending the path to recovery beyond the individual.
+Trauma isn’t just about individual experiences; it can also affect entire communities or groups.
+Collective trauma happens in situations like large-scale disasters or societal upheaval, where people share the trauma, making recovery more challenging

 Communities affected by collective trauma often exhibit remarkable resilience when they unite to support one another.
 Solidarity, mutual aid, and the shared experience of survival contribute to the recovery process.
 Collective trauma can also trigger societal reflection, leading to positive changes and enhanced preparedness for future challenges.